Ladvien/ladvien.github.io/_posts/1900-11-03-deep-learning-central-command.md

 * Angular to interact with the `HQ Node` for creating job creation and results viewing UI.
 * [ngx-datatables](https://github.com/swimlane/ngx-datatable) for viewing tabular results.
 * [ngx-charts](https://github.com/swimlane/ngx-charts) for viewing job results (e.g., visualizing variance and linearity )
+* Python for access to all the latest awesome ML frameworks
+* [python-shell (npm)](https://www.npmjs.com/package/python-shell) for creating an inteface between Node and Python.

 ```